thma/thma.github.io/posts/2022-07-04-polysemy-and-warp.md

     & runM                  -- finally lower the `Sem` stack into `IO ()`
 ```

-Execution of the *inner* effect stack is still handled by `createApp` but the actual control of the complete program now lies within the outer effect stack in the `main` function.
-The `inner` effect stack is run as part of the `runWarpAppServer` Polysemy interpreter function.
+Interpretation of the *inner* effect stack is still handled by `createApp` but the actual control of the complete program now lies within the control of the outer effect interpreter in the `main` function.
+The `inner` effect stack is executed as part of the `runWarpAppServer` Polysemy interpreter function.

 ### Conclusion

-I really like how this new approach cleans up the overall control flow and puts everything under control of the polysemy effect stack.
+I really like how this new approach cleans up the overall control flow and puts everything under control of the polysemy effect interpreter.
 Following this way helps to make the separation between domain and use case logic from external interfaces and outward servers even more distinct.